 Taking the pain out of publishing across multiple sites

 If you are a global brand, you are likely to be publishing content across multiple sites, but how do you manage the challenge of applying an asset to certain pages and not to others?
-Zen Garden clients call this the “inheritance challenge.”
+Our clients call this the “inheritance challenge.”
 Publishing across multiple sites requires flexible rules which must balance agility with content integrity and market relevance.
 In a similar vein, the downstream impact of content referencing and re-directs needs to be properly managed.

 Automating cumbersome tasks to ensure content relevance and quality